 - 1. Election dates for the Regular Election shall last for a minimum of three (3) consecutive school days. - 2.
-Election dates for the Run-off Election shall each be a minimum of two (2) consecutive school days. - 3.
-Polls shall be accessible online for 24-hours each day of the election. - 4.
+Polls shall be accessible online for 24-hours each day of the election. - 3.
 Election dates shall be posted on the ASI student government website a minimum of twenty (20) days prior to the first day of voting in an election.